-The incorporation of various diversity techniques provide an RF system that is robust and reliable under greatly varying operational conditions.
+Transmission redundancy and the incorporation of various diversity techniques provide an RF system that is robust and reliable under greatly varying operational conditions.
 Because of this inherent design, Tempest delivers superior operational range and greater levels of interference and multi path fade rejection.
 Covering extremely large areas or multiple coverage locations can be problematic with traditional wireless intercom systems.
-Tempest utilizes iSelect[TM] on-command roaming to allow users to move from one area of coverage to another. iSelect allows Tempest users to easily choose the desired coverage area by selecting the BaseStation they want to communicate through.
-The BeltStation (remote) remembers the last 64 BaseStations with which it has been Paired.
+Tempest utilizes different roaming features that allow it to "roam" from one coverage zone to another.
 When a different BaseStation is selected, the hopping pattern and key code of the BeltStation is synchronized to the selected BaseStation and the BeltStation logs into the BaseStation.

 Audio latency is a critical factor in all digital systems.
-The hop duration in Tempest is intentionally kept very short - under 10ms.
+The hop duration in Tempest is intentionally kept very short - under 5ms.
 This short hop duration limits the amount of data that may be lost in any one hop.
 More importantly, it reduces system latency, which can cause undesirable echo.
 Total one-way (BeltStation to BaseStation) system latency is less than 50ms.